kristapsdz/acme-client-portable/README.md

 Moreover, while the sandbox on Mac OS X (which is deprecated?) exists, its behaviour is not well-documented and, morever, is weakened to co-exist with the file-system jail.
-On Linux, the sandbox has not been implemented in *acme-client-portable*, as it's just too complicated.

-What can you do?

-* If you know Linux sandboxing, please have at it!
-There's only one function to fill in.
-* Same with the FreeBSD sandbox.

 ## Configuration